What Is a Copyright?

 Keep in mind that things not covered by copyright law may be covered under other forms of intellectual property.
 For instance: ideas, procedures, methods, systems, and processes are not covered by copyrights, but they can be protected under patent law.
 Similarly, titles, names, slogans, and symbols cannot be copyrighted, but can be trademarked.

 Understanding what a copyright is -- or is not -- is the first step.
-If you have any questions about whether your work qualifies for copyright protection or would like help registering your copyright, you may want to contact an experienced intellectual property lawyer in your area.
+If you have any questions about whether your work qualifies for copyright protection or would like help registering your copyright, you may want to contact an experienced small business lawyer in your area who specializes in intellectual property laws.
+Get started with a free attorney match at no obligation.